A Human Resources Department Guide

 Manage and improve employee relations.

 The HR department manages employee relations.
 A relationship between management and employees is necessary for a productive and positive work environment.
-Employees who feel that their employer values them are more productive and engaged in their work.
+Employees who feel their employer values them are more productive and engaged.
 Activities include:

 • Handling staff issues, such as employee conflict, communication, and training